-Budgeted cost: £50,000
+Budgeted cost: £15, 000

-Activity Evidence that supports this approach Challenge number(s) addressed Further develop the quality of teaching and learning at CHS - high quality teaching, assessment and curriculum (a) Use research driven pedagogies to improve student outcomes including Evidence Informed Practice, and share these via staff CPD. (b) To support staff visits to other mainstream, special and hospital schools to share good practice. (c) Promotion of metacognitive strategies in the classroom (d) Develop and improve student engagement and learning through digital technology. (e) Further develop reading and literacy and develop targeted vocabulary instruction in lessons. (f) Develop all forms of feedback Building teacher knowledge, pedagogical expertise, curriculum development and the purposeful use of assessment will have a direct impact on accelerated progress for our disadvantaged learners.
-To use research driven pedagogies to improve student outcomes.
+Activity Evidence that supports this approach Challenge number(s) addressed Further develop the quality of teaching and learning at CHS - high quality teaching, assessment and curriculum (a) Use research driven pedagogies to improve student outcomes including Evidence Informed Practice, and share these via staff CPD. (b) To support staff visits to other mainstream, special and hospital schools to share good practice. (c) Promotion of metacognitive strategies in the classroom (d) Develop and improve student engagement and learning through digital technology. (e) Further develop reading and literacy and develop targeted vocabulary instruction in lessons. (f) Develop all forms of feedback EEF - Metacognition and Self-regulated learning (Guidance Reports) EEF - Teacher Feedback to improve Pupil Learning (Primary and Secondary) - Guidance Report EEF - Improving Literacy in Secondary Schools - Guidance report and KS2 Using Digital Technology to improve learning - EEF Guidance Report TDT resources (members forum) 1, 2, 3 and 4 To use research driven pedagogies to improve student outcomes.
 Staff are supported in developing their knowledge of these reports and resources via CPD.
-Staff EEF - Metacognition and Self-regulated learning (Guidance Reports) EEF - Teacher Feedback to improve Pupil Learning (Primary and Secondary) - Guidance Report EEF - Improving Literacy in Secondary Schools - Guidance report and KS2 Using Digital Technology to improve learning - EEF Guidance Report TDT resources (members forum) Structural Learning Database 1, 2, 3 and 4
+Staff Structural Learning Database Chartered College membership CPD evaluations show Teaching and Teacher Toolkit

-CPD evaluations show Teaching and Learning CPD has a direct impact on student outcomes.
-Pedagogical Coaching Delivering pedagogical coaching at all four CHS bases.
-All staff are involved in pedagogical coaching either as coaches or coaches.
-Teacher Development Trust data 1, 2, 3, 4 Supporting staff involved in NPQs and ECT route.
-Supporting continuous and sustained professional development on evidence based classroom approaches is important to develop the practice of teachers in our setting.
-The EEF Guide to PP Focus on quality first teaching 1, 2, 3, 4
+Learning CPD has a direct impact on student outcomes.
+Pedagogical Coaching - Delivering pedagogical coaching at all five CHS bases.
+All teaching staff are trained and involved in pedagogical coaching either as coaches or coachees - Teacher Development Trust data 1, 2, 3, 4 Supporting staff involved in NPQs and ECT route.
+Supporting continuous and sustained professional development on evidence based classroom approaches is important to develop the practice of teachers in our setting. - The EEF Guide to PP - Focus on quality first teaching 1, 2, 3, 4